As a medical doctor, do you keep bumping into the expression DICOM image (in radiology, especially) and wondering what it is?

 What is the difference between DICOM and PACS?

 In short, a PACS Server (or system) is how the information travels and is stored.
-DICOM files, on the other hand, are the “language” used for this process to happen and for different types of equipment to understand each other.
+DICOM files are the “language” used for this process to happen and for different types of equipment to understand each other.

 As such, comparing PACS vs DICOM does not make sense, as they are two parts of a whole.